jssimporter/python-jss/README.md

 $ pip install python-jss
 ```

+If you don't have pip, you should probably get it: https://pip.pypa.io/en/latest/installing.html

-Alternately, the python-jss package can be put wherever you normally install
+Alternately, download the source and copy the python-jss package wherever you normally install
-your modules.
+your packages.

 Behind the scenes, python-jss uses requests and Greg Neagle's FoundationPlist.
 Check them out at: